smcclatchy/r-pub-quality-graphics/_episodes/02-boxplot.md

 ~~~
 {: .output}

 In most cases there are 10 mice of each strain, with some exceptions.
-Some strains only have only 5 mice, while others have as many as 21.
+Some strains have only 5 mice, while others have as many as 21.
 How many mice of each strain by sex?